 Incorporation of changing environmental needs in the daily businesses of the life are becoming the essential element for the long-term sustenance of the humanity considering the degrading natural environment.
 Brundtland report by the United Nations signifies the inclusion of sustainable practices to fulfil the needs of the present generation at the same time preserving resources for the future generations.
 Realizing the presence of number of polluting factors in the inventory management practices, this research attempts to give extensive systematic review of the available literature which is also incorporating the uncertainty of the components by considering their stochastic or probabilistic behaviour.
 This review assessed 32 research articles to write a comprehensive review where all the articles have incorporated at least one probability distribution.
-This study identifies that transportation, storage and production are the main contributors of carbon emissions and normal distribution is the most preferred probability distributions in the model building of sustainable inventory management.
+This study identifies that transportation, storage and production are the main contributors of carbon emissions and normal distribution is the most preferred probability distribution and hence future research can be extended by incorporation of other probability distributions in the model building of sustainable inventory management.